 Many business owners or freelancers tend to use the likes of PayPal, but as I’ve just mentioned transfers with Wise can save you a lot of money!
 Trust me, if you’re using PayPal the charges add up over the year…

 However, Revolut has some fantastic features too so let’s take a look at them next...

 Here’s a quick overview of the features that may convince you to choose Revolut as your next travel card…

 It’s important to note that Revolut has a wide variety of personal plans, and some of these aren’t free.
 Therefore, there will be several paid features that won’t be accessible on a free account.

 As you can see there are a variety of personal plans to choose from, so to make things easier I’ve dropped a screenshot of the differences below…

-For a more in-depth comparison, I’m going to dive into the Premium and Metal plans.
+For a more in-depth comparison, I’m going to dive into the Plus, Premium, Metal, and Ultra plans.

 All the standard benefits plus…

 Likewise, Revolut also offers business accounts if you’re self-employed or you’re a business owner.